rucker/dotfiles-manager/README.md

 To that end, I wrote a Python script that will compile these dotfiles from external files (below) and generate the appropriate symlinks in ~ .

 ## Usage
-<code>$ python ./dotfilesinstaller.py</code>
+<code>$ python ./scripts/dotfilesinstaller.py</code>
 This will create a platform-specific bash dotfile in the project's directory as well as symlinks pointing to those files from ~/ .
-The dotfiles are compiled from the following files:
+The dotfiles are compiled from the following files, which are located in the <code>inputfiles</code> directory:

 ### bash_common
 Contains any elements common across platforms.